aalok-sathe/acm-spiderhacks19-pythonwkshp/README.md

 ### No experience needed!

 (C) 2019.
-This project is released under the GNU GPL 3 and the GNU Documentation License 3, wherever applicable.
-For a copy of the license(s), please visit https://fsf.org.

 We will use this iPython notebook for our workshop on Python today. iPython is a handy way to code and also see the results live and in a